Pelvic Floor and Deep Core Rapport Series

 ”I haven’t done a lesson in a while and I felt like my body just immediately sunk into a relaxed state.
 I was able to stand up in a way that I have not been able to feel in a long time.”

 ”I especially like what you said at the beginning, to allow us to let go of expectations and to drop into a beginner’s mind.
 I’ve done enough Feldenkrais now that I know I am going to be prompted to try to feel certain things.
 But these ideas of being curious and letting things happen, and letting go of some control… Wow, I am always surprised at how much I need this every time.
-I appreciate these classes so much.”
+I appreciate these classes so much.””

 This is a non-judgemental, non-corrective, and liberating way to experience your body in motion.
 You will experience learning at your pace where noticing what makes you feel good is a priority.
 Notice what you are curious about, and recognize that experiencing pleasure and enjoyment in your body are measures of freedom.
 The lessons will be suitable for all levels, and will include a variety of positions, from lying on the back or side, to hands and knees, moving from sitting to lying, or rolling.

 About your teacher: Sarah Baumert is known for her thorough and diverse instruction and her dedication to holding space for individual personal discovery.
 She facilitates whole body alignment in her students as a way for them to access balance, strength, mobility and physical clarity.
 Through sensory rich movement experiments, she guides students in cultivating mindfulness and deepening their learning process.
+Her experience includes working with people suffering from chronic pain, injury, illness, and other forms of dis-ease.
+She works with a variety of populations including athletes, seniors, artists, dancers, children, and those recovering from injury, using pain management, and alignment.
+Sarah is a certified Yoga Therapist, an Authorized Feldenkrais Awareness Through Movement® Teacher and Feldenkrais Functional Integration® Practitioner.
+Her objective is to acquire the most effective skills for helping her students live with less pain and more pleasure in their bodies.